BlendingJake/JTools-Py/README.md

 >format, and extract fields from JSON-like data.

 ## Changelog
+ * `1.0.5`
+   * Query strings can now start with specials to allow operations on the entire object being passed.
+   * Bug fixes and more unit tests
  * `1.0.4`
    * Added new specials, mostly relating to time
      * `$parse_timestamp`